jomjol/AI-on-the-edge-device-docs/docs/Frequent-Reboots.md

 ##### PSRAM too low

 In order to work, there are 4 MB of PSRAM necessary.
-Normaly the ESP32CAM is equiped with 8 MB, whereof only 4 MB can be used effectively.
+Normally the ESP32CAM is equipped with 8 MB, whereof only 4 MB can be used effectively.
 Sometimes, there is hardware, where only 2 MB of PSRAM is present - **even if you have bought a 8 MB module**

 You can identify the amount of PSRAM in the serial log file: